 Katherine Grainger is one of an elite group of athletes to have won medals at five consecutive Olympic games.
 A silver medallist at three consecutive Olympics, she finally took gold at London 2012 providing one of the most thrilling moments of the Games.
 Having considered leaving the sport, she was tempted back for one last shot at a medal at the Rio Games, where she once again took silver.

 Alongside rowing, Katherine combined her sport with studying law, taking a Masters in Medical Law and a PhD in Homicide, the latter of which coincided with London 2012.
 In presentations, she talks about the challenge of combining academic and sporting careers.
 She recalls “the mixture of terror, fear, excitement, passion and emotion” at the beginning of a race - and describes the impact the Olympics has had on her life.
+She reflects on the little things she changed to improve, how identifying and exploiting opportunity pays off in elite competition, and the importance of legacy and her move from focusing on her own performance to helping up-and-coming athletes do the same.

 Having narrowly missed out three times, winning gold at the home Games was particularly special, but also came with extra pressure.
-After finally winning, Katherine reflected on her next move, but eventually returned to the water ready for the Rio Olympics where she again won silver.
+After finally winning, Katherine reconsidered her future, but returned to the water ready for the Rio Olympics where she again won silver.
+Alongside her Olympic titles she has six World Championship titles.

 More Details